Skip to main content

 During the VET final examination the school utilises standardised assignments and related documentation for individual fields.
 The Centre for Evaluation of Education – the Centre (Centrum pro zjišťování výsledků vzdělávání – Centrum) prepares and provides these assignments to schools, taking over this responsibility from the National Institute for Education in 2019.
 The Centre administers the database of topics and tasks, updates obsolete topics and continuously prepares new topics which reflect the development in the field.
 It is based on a standardised assignment of the VET final examination for each field of upper secondary education with the VET certificate (in both categories of the fields – H and E).
 Vocational school teachers are in charge of preparation of topics of the standardised assignment, with specific concern for the application of technical theory into practical tasks and questions.
 Specialists from the field participate in the preparation of assignments.
 The qualification standard is used defining the qualification to which the training in the field leads.
 So far non-traditional elements have been integrated into the VET final examination – a general overview of the world of work and the possibility of using the results of independent technical work.
 In relation to the use of framework and school education programmes, the schools are given the opportunity to supplement (according to the defined rules) the standardised assignment with their specific features stated in their school education programmes.

 The obligation for schools to use standardised assignments was introduced by the amendment of the Education Act in 2015.
 It was an adjustment of the existing practice; a year prior to the mandatory implementation of standardised assignments, 90 % of schools were already organising their VET final examinations according to the standardised assignment.
-In the years 2005–2015, the reform of the VET final examination in fields completed with the VET certificate was organised in order to permanently assure the quality of the education of pupils in VET courses and the prestige of vocational education and training.
+In the years 2005–2015, the reform of the VET final examination in fields completed with the VET certificate was organised in order to permanently assure the quality of the education of pupils in courses with VET certificate.
 The reform was financially supported by the European Social Fund and the state budget of Czechia through the national projects Quality (2005–2008), New VET Final Examination (2009–2012), and New VET Final Examination 2 (2012–2015).

 Terms